Generative Engine Optimization (GEO) is optimization for non-English languages that improves how AI engines source and cite information.

 Addressing the Multilingual Retrieval Challenge

-While the RAG architecture supports the core GEO paradigm, much research in retrieval augmentation focuses on English-language corpora, making it challenging to obtain sufficient labeled data for training non-English dense retrievers.
+But research in retrieval augmentation focuses on English-language corpora, making it challenging to obtain sufficient labeled data for training non-English dense retrievers.

 Platforms like ROZZ address this using vector embeddings in Pinecone that can handle multilingual content retrieval.
-However, systems also provide mechanisms to handle multilingual queries:

-- Generative engines can implement language detection and route queries to vector databases optimized for documents in that specific language
+- Generative engines can implement language detection and route queries to vector databases optimized for documents in that specific language.

-- Gemini (via Google grounding) and Claude's tools offer parameters for specifying the geographical market or user location to localize results
+- Gemini (via Google grounding) and Claude's tools offer parameters for specifying the geographical market or user location to localize results.

 High-Value Traffic